 - Contact hours

-- lectures: 2 hours per week; computer labs: 2 hours per week; Practical Classes: 1 hour per week
+- lectures: 2 hours per week; computer labs: 2 hours per week; tutorials: 1 hour per week

 - Enrolled students can access unit materials via the LMS (Learning Management System).